Skip to main content

 What happens to the old catalog pages?

-The previous catalog URLs redirect permanently to their new homes: the agent catalog now lives at /marketplace/agent-templates, the connector catalog at /marketplace/connectors, and knowledge sources at /marketplace/knowledge-ingest.
+The previous catalog URLs redirect permanently to their new homes: the agent catalog now lives at /marketplace/agent-templates, the connector catalog at /marketplace/connectors, and retrieval sources at /marketplace/retrieval-sources.
 Old bookmarks and links keep working; nothing you installed or configured changes.

 Pricing is unchanged too.
 Marketplace listings are free to install and configure.
 You pay for what your agents consume when they run, billed as runs, compute, and storage like any other agent activity on Connic.
 See how Connic pricing works for the details.